-See also: for guidance on ensuring that your training is accessible to all of your audience, including participants with disabilitiesHow to Make Your Presentations Accessible to All.
+Note: For guidance on making your presentations and training accessible to people with disabilities and others in your audience, see How to Make Your Presentations Accessible to All.

++ Expand All Sections − Collapse All Sections

 1. Introducing Web Accessibility

 Goal: Communicate the basic principles of web accessibility, why it is important, and who is affected.